Installing BEL (demo setup)

-Note: this guide contains “quick start” instructions intended for demo, experimental, and other non-production use.
-For installations that handle production traffic, please see our complete BEL installation guide.
+Note: This guide contains instructions intended for non-production use.
+For production installations, please see our complete BEL installation guide.

 BEL requires a valid license key to run.
 Log into the Buoyant portal and follow the instructions there.
 You should end up with an environment variable like this: